tendhome/site/_posts/2020-03-02-pressure-wash.md

   9. Optional seal (wetlook, low or medium gloss)

 ## Free 2 year maintenance
-Available for the Full Process only.
-We monitor yours driveway at no cost for the next 2 seasons and keep it looking like new.
+We monitor your driveway at no cost for the next 2 seasons and keep it looking like new.
 Any new weeds are dealt with.
 Any failed sections are redone at no cost to you